-Dual diagnosis is a condition where someone suffers from a mental health disorder and substance abuse simultaneously.
+Dual diagnosis is a condition where someone suffers from a mental illness and substance abuse simultaneously.
 Dual diagnosis is quite common, and it’s estimated that over 7.9 million Americans suffer from it.
 The reason behind this large number is the lack of treatment for people with mental health disorders.
-As a result, this concern predisposes these to self medicate with drugs and alcohol.
+As a result, this concern predisposes those affected to self medicate with drugs and alcohol.

 What Causes Dual Diagnosis?

-Excessive use of drugs and alcohol increases the risk of mental health issues and can contribute to dual diagnosis.
+Excessive use of drugs and alcohol can contribute to dual diagnosis.
 The reason is that substance abuse isn’t something anyone would be proud of, and often, people struggling with it will try to quit.
 The shame of their social image and the stigma associated with their addiction can cause issues if they don’t seek mental health treatment.

-This issue can quickly escalate, driving them over the edge, and subsequently, developing mental health disorders.
-Besides, those with mental health issues can aggravate the disorder more once they become addicted.
-When mental disorders grow out of control, substance abuse tends to increase heavily, creating a vicious cycle of dependence.
+This issue can quickly escalate, driving them over the edge, and subsequently, developing mental illnesses once they become addicted.
+When disorders grow out of control, substance abuse tends to increase heavily, creating a vicious cycle of dependence.

-Biological factors, also known as genetic factors, can cause mental health disorders, substance addiction, or dual diagnosis.
-A child developing a dual diagnosis, born from parents struggling with mental health disorders and substance addiction, is highly probable.
+Biological factors, also known as genetic factors, can cause substance addiction or dual diagnosis.
+A child developing a dual diagnosis, born from parents struggling with disorders and substance addiction, is highly probable.
 The reasoning behind this is that genetics plays a massive role in the child’s life.
 How they handle mental health issues or substances in their lives can be dictated by genetics.

-Likewise, mental health disorders are likely to manifest in a child of a parent with mental health disorders.
-Therefore, biological factors can predispose someone to develop a dual diagnosis, and either the addiction or mental illness can occur first.
+Likewise, mental illnesses are likely to manifest in a child of a parent with such disorders.
+Therefore, biological factors can predispose someone to develop a dual diagnosis, and either the addiction or disordercan occur first.
 Whichever occurs first, if left untreated, can eventually lead to dual diagnosis.

 Physical factors, such as physical health and financial issues, can also contribute to dual diagnosis.
 Those diagnosed with terminal diseases such as cancer can quickly develop dual diagnosis if they are not adequately counseled.